TestDotCom/Allun.ga/README.md

 ## Running on Firebase

-To create a production build:
+Remember to build the webapp:

 ```sh
 npm run build
 ```

-To upload on your firebase (remeber to setup it!)
+Then upload on firebase (remeber to setup it!)

 ```sh
 npm run deploy